THOMASELOVE/431-classes-2023/class25/README.md

     - If you are working with a partner, one of you should submit both the Study 1 and Study 2 reports to Canvas, and the other person should submit a one-page note to Canvas (word or PDF is best) containing your name, and stating something like “I worked on Project B with [your partner’s name] and they will submit Project B for our group.”
     - No late work will be accepted after 9 AM Sunday 2023-12-17.

-## End of Class Logistics

-1. Monday 2023-12-11 is the last day of TA office hours, and is also the last day for Campuswire.
-2. The 431 Zoom recordings of Fall 2023 classes will disappear on 2023-12-25, so if you want them for some reason, download them before Christmas.
-3. The Fall 2023 431 Course Slides, Class Notes, Website and Google Drive Folder will disappear on or slightly after 2024-06-01.
-4. The 432 class will begin at 1 PM on Tuesday 2024-01-16.
-The 432 website will be available by 2024-01-12, and all registered students will be informed via their CWRU email when it goes live.

 ## How Large Does R-Squared Need to Be?